100km Expedition in Greenland

 Navigate the Narsaq icebergs by kayak

-Travel by RIB to Qingaarsup island, where your kayaking expedition will begin.
-Jump into your stable, double kayak and follow the spectacular coastline as you navigate along a fjord dotted with icebergs from the nearby Eqalorutsit glacier.
+Travel by RIB to Qingaarsup Island, where your kayaking expedition will begin.
+Jump into your stable double kayak and follow the spectacular coastline as you navigate along a fjord, dotted with icebergs from the nearby Eqalorutsit Glacier.
 The high density of ice will often slow you down and may make certain locations inaccessible, but this only adds to the drama.
-In the company of friendly ringed seals, cross to the Nuulussuaq peninsula and get your first glimpse of Inlandis, the polar ice cap.
-Arrive at your campsite, and if we have time and depending on the month we can forage for mushrooms and cranberries.
-After a hot meal made from your ingredients, settle into your tent and get a good night’s sleep.
+In the company of friendly ringed seals, cross to the Nuulussuaq Peninsula and get your first glimpse of Inlandis ā€“ the polar ice cap.
+Arrive at your campsite, and if there's time (and depending on the month) you can forage for mushrooms and cranberries.
+After a hot meal made from your ingredients, settle into your tent to get a good nightā€™s sleep.

 Day 3